gayloo/GardenGate/Docs/FAQ.md

 ### Does this make gw2/bfn work with wine again?
 Yes it should.
 Please [see this](./LINUX.md)

+### Does this have some sort of anti-cheat of its own?
+No and there aren't plans on implementing one anytime soon.

 ### Does this work on console?
 No it doesn't.